DevExpress-Examples/asp-net-web-forms-popup-use-one-popup-for-entire-application/Readme.md

 <!-- default badges end -->
 # Popup Control for ASP.NET Web Forms - How to use one pop-up across all pages

-To improve performance, you can use one [Popup Control](https://docs.devexpress.com/AspNet/3582/components/docking-and-popups/popup-control) across all pages of your application.
-This example demonstrates how to create a popup control on the master page, invoke it from multiple pages, and populate the control with page-specific content.
+You can use one [Popup Control](https://docs.devexpress.com/AspNet/3582/components/docking-and-popups/popup-control) across all pages of your application to improve its performance.
+This example demonstrates how to create a popup control on the master page, invoke the control from multiple pages, and populate it with page-specific content.

 ![Popup Window](popup.png)

-The **WebForm1** page populates the popup with content during its initialization.
-The **WebForm2** page specifies the popup control's content once the control sends a callback to the server.
+The **WebForm1** page populates the popup control with content during its initialization.
+The **WebForm2** page specifies the pop-up windows's content once the control sends a callback to the server.
 Use **Init approach** and **Callback approach** menu items to switch between these pages.
 Click the **Show Popup** button to invoke the pop-up window.

 ## Overview

-Place an empty popup control in the root master page to make this control accessible from any content page:
+Place an empty popup control in the root master page to make this control accessible from any page:

 ```aspx
 <%@ Master Language="C#" AutoEventWireup="true" CodeBehind="root.master.cs" Inherits="T501708_1.root" %>